Different perspectives reveal rising tensions at RSU 9

 “It felt more like our position on the board was, it will seem more like the students are contributing to their own education if there are people on the board that are students,” Snell said.
 “But that doesn’t mean their input is really there, it’s just they’re sort of figureheads.”

-Ryder said that in the spring of 2020, he, along with parents and students, received an email that SIC would be cut from the budget because the program failed to meet the board’s expectations.
+Ryder said that in the spring of 2020, he, along with parents and students, received an email that the Success and Innovation Center would be cut from the budget because the program failed to meet the board’s expectations.
 The lack of direct communication prevented Ryder from addressing the board’s specific concerns and criticisms, he said.

 “Policies and protocols remain more important than the peoples whose practice they govern and the students who feel their effects,” Ryder said.